-Each program review is part of a College-wide process that asks us, once every seven years, to step back and consider our academic programs and how they might be rethought and improved.
-Under the pressure of the (extra)ordinary demands of our teaching/research/service, we often tend to look at program matters one day/week/term at a time.
-The program review process gives us the opportunity to pause and consider the bigger picture-including the relationship of the program to the College's mission and learning goals-and to make plans for the future, including possible new directions.
-The ultimate goal of the process is to help programs fulfill their educational mission and to improve the quality of educational programs through a review undertaken within the programs themselves (the self-study process), supplemented by the insights of consultants from peer institutions who read the self-study documents and also visit campus.
-The external consultants are brought in as a resource, to help the program understand itself from the vantage point of outside perspectives.
-The visit of the consultants is an important part of the process, but it should not overshadow the review and planning process that occurs within the program both before and after the visit, and to which the visit is in service.
-When the whole process works well, it stimulates an agenda for the program to work from for a number of years after the review.
+Each program review is part of a College-wide process that asks us, once every seven years, to step back and re-consider our academic programs and how they might be improved.
+Confronted with the (extra)ordinary demands of our teaching, research, and service, we tend to look at program matters one day/week/term at a time.
+The program review process gives us the opportunity to pause and consider the bigger picture including the relationship of the program to the College's mission and learning goals and to make plans for the future, including possible new directions.
+The ultimate goal of the process is to help programs fulfill their educational missions and to improve the quality of educational programs through a review undertaken within the programs themselves (the self-study process), supplemented by the insights of consultants from peer institutions who read the self-study documents and visit campus.
+The external consultants are brought in as a resource, to help the program understand itself from other vantage points.
+The visit of the consultants is an important part of the process, but it should not overshadow the review and planning process that occurs within the program both before and after the visit; the visit is in service of those activities.
+When the whole process works well, it stimulates an agenda for the program to guide it for a number of years after the review.